The March of Fools

 The March of Fools is a 1975 South Korean comedy film directed by Ha Gil-jong.

 Plot

-Philosophy university students, Byeong-tae and Yeong-cheol, make friends with French Literature female students, Yeong-ja and Sun-ja, from a nearby university.
+Philosophy university students, Byeong-tae and Yeong-cheol, make friends with female French Literature students, Yeong-ja and Sun-ja, from a nearby university.
 They often hang out, sharing their troubles and drinking together.
 They talk about their dreams for the future but the future is bleak.